Skip to main content

 Keep in mind, the clubs don’t really get going until 2–3am.
 Sure, you could go early to beat the crowds, but you wouldn’t get the real experience.
 Instead, order that after-dinner espresso and hit the bars before you venture out for the main event.

-Several gingerbread cookies shaped like hearts with german phrases written on them with frosting
+Several gingerbread cookies shaped like hearts with German phrases written on them in frosting

 5. Christmas markets